North Davidson High School: Athletics

+North Davidson is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+The school is a member of the Piedmont Triad 5A/6A Conference.
 The school's mascot is the Black Knight, although female athletic teams often use the term "Lady Knights".

-North is a member of the Piedmont Triad 5-A/6-A Conference.
-Their biggest rivals are Central Davidson, and Lexington Senior High in Lexington, North Carolina, and Ledford High in Thomasville, North Carolina.

 The school's athletics logo is an interlocking "ND" in orange, black, and white colors.
 It is copied from the University of Notre Dame athletics logo.
-Other NDHS logos feature black knights riding upon a horse in armor.
+Other North Davidson logos feature black knights riding upon a horse in armor.

-North Davidson offers the following sports:
+Listed below are the following sports offered at North Davidson: